 in any case in which the Authority has chosen not to make a determination then either party may (except in any case covered by clause 22.10(b)), where the Authority’s choice not to determine is expressly or by clear implication dispositive of a question in which specific terms or charges are sought by determination and declined), by written notice to the other party, refer the dispute for final resolution by compulsory arbitration conducted by three arbitrators in accordance with the Bahrain Arbitration Law (No. 9/2015) provided that the parties agree that in addition to any other provision or requirement:

-the Chair of the arbitration panel must have at least five (5) years’ experience as a legal, economic, accounting or competition regulatory practitioner (a top level regulatory policy decision maker; a lawyer; an economist, or a specialist accountant) in telecommunications regulation in a liberalizing or liberalized telecommunications market or markets; and
+the Chair of the arbitration panel must have at least five (5) years’ experience as a legal, economic, accounting or competition or regulatory practitioner (a top level regulatory policy decision maker; a lawyer; an economist, or a specialist accountant) in telecommunications regulation in a liberalizing or fully liberalized telecommunications market or markets; and

-the arbitration and all its proceedings (except the most minimal of formalities if required by law) will be conducted in the English language.
+the arbitration and all its proceedings (except the most minimal of formalities if required by law) will be conducted in English .

 The decision of the arbitrators in any arbitration arising under clause 22.12 is final and binding.